 That is the question.
 As a Brentwood and Nashville area insurance agent, it’s the one question I get asked most often when counseling clients on their homeowners insurance.
 It’s a valid question because a claim puts a blemish on your record for five years, which has serious ramifications.
-You are always within your rights make a claim, but it’s critical to evaluate a few things before making that claim.
+You are always within your rights to make a claim, but it’s critical to evaluate a few things before making that claim.

 Insurance companies are in the business to make a profit, therefore your claims are scrutinized and can be held against you if you have a history of claims.
 For insurance companies, a pattern of making claims is the best predictor of future claims and is a red flag.
 The bottom line: when insurance companies determine the risk of insuring your home, your frequency of claims is more important than how much was paid.

 My office in Brentwood Tennessee gets calls every week from people who have been cancelled for making too many claims.
 Unfortunately, the reality is that they will not be able to find a low cost policy and will be forced into the high risk market where premiums are higher, deductibles are higher, and coverage is not as comprehensive.

 Insurance companies track your history and judge you accordingly before deciding whether to insure you or not.
 A long or spotty history of claims sends up red flags that you’ll do it again.
 That could mean you’re a high risk that they don’t want.
 All claims are reported to an industry wide database and kept on file for five years – even the ones that were denied.
 That’s why it’s important to consult with me, your agent, before making a claim!